 One of the things that sets Eisenhower State Park apart from other parks on the lake is the swim beach area.
 This area also requires a hike to get down to, but the hidden beach is well worth the effort.
 This beach is set way back in a cove with high cliffs surrounding the beach and cove.
 It is a quiet, out of the way area and a great spot to spend the day swimming and enjoying the sun.
 Do not miss this area.

 Eisenhower Yacht Club

 Eisenhower State Park Yacht Club is a full service marina located within Eisenhower State Park.
 This marina has a store, gas dock, wet slips, and a service center.
-The marina also rents kayaks and pontoon boats to visitors.
+The marina also rents kayaks, canoes, and standup paddle boards to visitors.

 This truly is a great park that you can spend days exploring.
 The only real negatives are that most of the campsites do not have lake views and require a hike to get to the lake.
 Also be warned, there is a heavy state park police presence in this park and they are not afraid to come into your campsite and start sniffing around.

 Other amenities include plenty of restrooms, a one-lane boat ramp, and an amphitheater.
 There is plenty to do for the outdoorsman within this massive state park and a great way to experience Lake Texoma.